CSCfi/csc-user-guide/docs/cloud/pouta/connecting-to-vm.md

 The figure above shows a sample of the Instances view in cPouta web interface.
-In this case, we can see that a virtual machine called *a-dummy-instance* is active and running.
-The machine has two IP addresses, of which the address 86.50.169.111 is the public one.
-The machine uses a keypair called *risto*.
+In this case, we can see that a virtual machine called *test-instance-1* is active and running.
+The machine has two IP addresses, of which the address 86.50.169.245 is the public one.
+The machine uses a keypair called *skapoor*.

 The ePouta web interface looks similar but the instances in ePouta have only one IP address field specified which is the virtual machine's local IP.